39 Stress Statistics We Should Avoid Repeating in 2021

 Around 264 million people around the world live with anxiety.
 Researchers are constantly working on finding new ways to manage stress levels and anxiety, and one of them is CBD oil.

-43. Only 7% of Americans regularly use CBD oil to manage their stress levels.
+38. Stress stats confirm 49% of Americans regularly use CBD to manage their anxiety and stress levels.

-What is the number 1 cause of stress?
+What is the number one cause of stress?

 What are the top 10 causes of stress?

-Each and every person has their stress triggers, but according to the Holmes and Rahe scale, the top 10 stressors are death of a spouse, or a child, divorce, marital separation, imprisonment, death of a family member, personal injury or illness, marriage, dismissal from work, marital reconciliation, and retirement.
+According to the Holmes and Rahe scale, the top 10 stressors are the death of a spouse/child, divorce, marital separation, imprisonment, death of a family member, personal injury or illness, marriage, dismissal from work, marital reconciliation, and retirement.

 What age group has the most stress?

-Every year, 110 million people die from stress.
-Stress-related illnesses include heart disease, high blood pressure, diabetes, depression, anxiety, and many other disorders.
-Chronic stress is connected to 6 main causes of death — heart disease, cancer, lung ailments, accidents, cirrhosis of the liver, and suicide.
+Every year, 120,000 million Americans die from stress.
+This figure represents the total deaths from stress-related illnesses that include heart disease, high blood pressure, diabetes, depression, anxiety, and many other disorders.
+Stress statistics report that chronic stress is connected to 6 main causes of death — heart disease, cancer, lung ailments, accidents, cirrhosis of the liver, and suicide.